tobassum786/Trueno_CSS_framework/README.md

 ### **2. Version History / Changelog**

-For a detailed list of changes in each release, including new features, bug fixes, and deprecations, please refer to our [Changelog](https://github.com/%5Byour-org%5D/%5Byour-framework-name%5D/releases) on GitHub.
+For a detailed list of changes in each release, including new features, bug fixes, and deprecations, please refer to our [Changelog](https://github.com/tobassum786) on GitHub.

 ### **3. Team / Credits**

-[Your Framework Name] is developed and maintained by [Your Name/Team Name].
+Trueno CSS is developed and maintained by Tobassum Munir/Code4Mind team.
 Special thanks to all contributors!

 ### **4. FAQ / Troubleshooting**